Clinical-Language-Cognition-Lab/SONIVA_PAPER/DATA_ACCESS.md

 # SONIVA Dataset Access

 The SONIVA dataset is available in two complementary formats to support both acoustic classification and ASR experiments.
-All data is stored on OneDrive for controlled access.
+All data is stored on the Drive for controlled access.

 ---

 ## 📥 Quick Access

-All SONIVA resources are available in a single OneDrive directory:
+All SONIVA resources are available in a single directory:
 **[🔗 Download SONIVA Data and Models](https://drive.google.com/drive/folders/1lqyKebne8jIBaTeD9MjTh6M2Kf5hsbVW?usp=sharing)**

 ---